sopac/pacsafe-doc/training/tonga/concepts.rst

 ----------

 Road datasets are a useful data source when you want to understand the impact of a flood on roads infrastructure.
-With the PacSAFE flood on roads impact functions; you can calculate which roads of which type might be impacted by a flood.
+With the |project_name| flood on roads impact functions; you can calculate which roads of which type might be impacted by a flood.

 Very often there will be national datasets available for roads.
 In this case you should contact your national mapping agency for up-to-date datasets.
 The OpenStreetMap project is an excellent source of exposure data.
-The data is freely available, generally well maintained and a vital resource for disaster management planners
+The data is freely available, generally well maintained and a vital resource for disaster management planners.

-.
+*TODO: Does PacSAFE include access to OSM download tool?*
-There are numerous ways to download OpenStreetMap roads data, but our recommended way is to download the data using the OSM download tool provided with PacSAFE.
+There are numerous ways to download OpenStreetMap roads data, but our recommended way is to download the data using the OSM download tool provided with |project_name|.

 +------------+---------------------------------------------------------------------+
 | ** **      | **Key notes for road data**                                         |